 Housed in a magnificent 1926 Neo-Classic Revival bank, Vintage Bank Antiques (101 Petaluma Blvd.
 N., Petaluma, 707-769-3097) offers three floors crammed with paintings, jewelry, furniture, and objets d’art.
 The Military Antiques & Museum (300 Petaluma Blvd.
 N., Petaluma, 707-763-2220) sells everything from battlefield relics to antique firearms, and bayonets.

 Some 20 independent dealers contribute to a giant collection of goods at the Petaluma Collective (300 Petaluma Blvd.
 N., Petaluma, 707-765-2920).
 And at Doll Mercantile (1510 Bodega Ave., Petaluma, CA 94952, 707-765-6935) you can find dolls made with China heads, German porcelain, hard plastic, and tin; the store also restores or repairs dolls.
-Discover all of Petaluma’s antique shops.
+For more options, check our listings of Petaluma Antique Stores.

 Enjoy a Segway Nature Tour